Skip to content

 Consumer mobile phones are the historical PTCRB use case.
 All iPhone, Samsung Galaxy, Google Pixel, etc. models sold in the US and Canada are PTCRB-certified.

-Industrial cellular modules (Quectel, u-blox, Sierra Wireless, Telit, Murata, etc.) are PTCRB-certified once, integrators then reuse this certification via simplified End-Product Certification.
+Industrial cellular modules (Quectel, u-blox, Sierra Wireless, Telit, Murata, etc.) are PTCRB-certified once, integrators then reuse this certification via a reduced device-level certification (IoT Network Certified for IoT devices).

 Any IoT product integrating a cellular module: